Hey, I’m Simon

-I’ve built successful consumer products, enterprise businesses, and tackled some tricky problems in the integrity / trust and safety space by applying cutting edge AI/ML and product changes.
+I’ve built successful consumer products, enterprise businesses, and tackled some tricky problems in the integrity / trust and safety space by applying cutting edge AI/ML.

 I’m also an ex-engineer, out-of-practice drummer, father, & husband.
 I’m an engineer by training: I have a 1st class Masters in Electronic Engineering from the University of Nottingham.

 I worked at Meta for 12 years (2010-2022) based in both London and Menlo Park, California.
 I led developer experience for the Facebook developer platform, was on the founding team for Workplace (an enterprise communication tool used by Walmart, Starbucks, GSK and others), and spent 4 years leading the teams responsible for reducing a number of online harms across Facebook, Instagram, and Messenger including child safety, bullying and harassment, fake accounts, and account compromise.

 Before Meta, I held a number of product and engineering roles at the BBC and in UK commercial radio.
 I helped launch BBC Podcasts, and built and launched LBC Plus - one of the world's first paid-subscription podcasting and audio-on-demand platforms.

 I like building things.

 There’s a lot of people taking to the internet with their thoughts on tech and product — so what, you may ask, does this guy think he has to add?
 Something I ask myself all the time.